awsdocs/amazon-cloudfront-developer-guide/doc_source/auth-and-access-control.md

   In addition to a user name and password, you can also generate [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for each user\.
 You can use these keys when you access AWS services programmatically, either through [one of the several SDKs](https://aws.amazon.com/tools/#sdk) or by using the [AWS Command Line Interface \(CLI\)](https://aws.amazon.com/cli/)\.
 The SDK and CLI tools use the access keys to cryptographically sign your request\.
 If you don’t use AWS tools, you must sign the request yourself\.
 CloudFront supports *Signature Version 4*, a protocol for authenticating inbound API requests\.
-For more information about authenticating requests, see [Signature Version 4 Signing Process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.
+For more information about authenticating requests, see [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.

 + **IAM role** –  An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an IAM identity that you can create in your account that has specific permissions\.
 An IAM role is similar to an IAM user in that it is an AWS identity with permissions policies that determine what the identity can and cannot do in AWS\.
 However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it\.
 Also, a role does not have standard long\-term credentials such as a password or access keys associated with it\.
 Instead, when you assume a role, it provides you with temporary security credentials for your role session\.
 IAM roles with temporary credentials are useful in the following situations: